-\Colorado has passed a law changing its policy to time-limited suspension, but the state has not yet implemented this law \"Pennsylvania passed HB 1062, which allows for a two-year suspension, on July 8, 2016.
-The state is in the process of implementing the law ""Washington passed SB 6430, which allows for indefinite suspension, but the law won't be implemented until July 1, 2017.
+1 Colorado has passed a law changing its policy to time-limited suspension, but the state has not yet implemented this law 11 Hawaii has passed a law changing its policy to indefinite suspension, but the state has not yet implemented this law sphrania passed HB 1062, which allows for a two-year suspension, on July 8, 2016.
+The state is in the process of implementing the law 11 Washington passed 58 6430, which allows for indefinite suspension, but the law won't be implemented until July 1, 2017.